GhostRider (roller coaster): Development

 A new wooden coaster was announced in August 1997 as part of an expansion of Knott's Berry Farm.
 The expansion project would cost an estimated $35 million, of which the coaster cost $24 million.
 The ride would be the park's fifth roller coaster, as well as the first attraction to be built in Knott's Ghost Town section since 1969.
-The ride would cross over Grand Avenue, which separated the main section of the park from one of its parking lot, and would occupy a portion of that parking lot.
+The ride would cross over Grand Avenue, which separated the main section of the park from one of its parking lots, and would occupy a portion of that parking lot.
 It would replace the Pan for Gold attraction and a decorative volcano built by the park's founder, Walter Knott.
 Knott's vice president for maintenance and construction at the time, Robin Hall, said he wanted the project to serve as a "billboard" for the park on Beach Boulevard, along the park's eastern boundary; the project would also allow Knott's to relocate warehouses in the attraction's path.

 Custom Coasters International (CCI) was hired to manufacture the coaster, while Philadelphia Toboggan Coasters (PTC) provided the trains.
 The project lasted two years.
 The first phase of the project involved clearing land and relocating the warehouses, which took about a year and comprised much of the ride's budget.
 The ride would be the Knott family's last investment in the park, as Cedar Fair acquired Knott's Berry Farm in October 1997.
 At the time, land was still being cleared for the new ride.
 Cedar Fair's CEO Dick Kinzel briefly considered canceling the ride because of its high cost, but Cedar Fair ultimately continued to develop the new coaster.
 By March 1998, the ride was being referred to as "Ghost Rider".

 Construction of the ride itself took 11 months.
 Hall said that park officials wanted the ride to be taller than Colossus at Six Flags Magic Mountain, which Hall had also designed.
 As a result, the ride's height was revised from 112 to 118 ft so it would be taller than Colossus.
 Labor union members protested outside Knott's Berry Farm in April 1998 over the fact that the park did not hire unionized workers to build GhostRider, prompting the park to file a lawsuit to stop the protests.